Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 The Psychological Cost of Focusing Only on Results

 Our brains process short-term and long-term goals differently.
-Short-term goals activate immediate pleasure centers, whereas long-term goals involve delayed gratification and require more mental effort from our prefrontal cortex.
+Short-term goals activate immediate pleasure centers, whereas long-term goals involve delayed gratification and require more effort from the prefrontal cortex.
 Without bridging this gap with process-oriented thinking, follow-through becomes almost impossible.

 Research on goal-setting psychology shows that a results-only mindset creates: